Last updated on May 28, 2026

 Rebalances to Guide of Souls, Galvanic Discharge, and Ocelot Pride aim to slow this deck down.

 The deck can still have pretty fast starts thanks to MH3 cards like Ajani, Nacatl Pariah and Guide of Souls.
-Ocelot Pride remains potent and encourages you to run lifegain in Soul Warden and Leonin Vanguard, as well as additional lifegain payoffs like Voice of the Blessed.
-Also, the deck benefits from the Ajani because if a cat you control dies, Ajani becomes a planeswalker, so your cats tend to pass through unharmed most of the time.
+Ocelot Pride remains potent and doesn't need much in the way of additional lifegain support.
+Your cats tend to pass through unharmed most of the time thanks to Ajani's flip condition.
 Another interesting card in the deck is Goblin Bombardment, which allows you to sacrifice creatures for additional damage or to flip Ajani.

 Deck: Izzet Wizards